-NGĀ TINI WHFTŪ -NAVIGATING MĀORI FUTURES
+NGĀ TINI WHFTŪ -NAVIGATING MÃORI FUTURES Mason Durie Huia Publishers RRP: \$49.99 fields from his primary field of health

-Mason Durie Huia Publishers RRP: \$49.99 Review nā Gerry Coates fields from his primary field of health particularly for Māori - to indigeneity, education and the Māori estate in its broadest scope.
-On all these topics he has many important and worthwhile things to say.
-Having heard
+Review nā Gerry Coates

 Tā Mason Durie is one of Māoridom's most cogent commentators, and a collection of some of his keynote addresses to conferences across New Zealand and the world from 2003 to 2010 is welcome, both as a reference and as a marker for Māori.
-His talks cover many
+His talks cover many for Māori to indigeneity, educamany imporworthwhile things to say.